StevenBlack/vocab/million-dollar-words.md

 means not very subtle.
 Lurid colors are exceptionally bright; lurid clothes are gaudy or revealing; lurid language is probably peppered with violent or sexual references; lurid dancing is sexually suggestive.
 It's not necessarily bad, just blatant.
-It's pronounced LOOR-ID.
-How's this for self-fulfilling prophecy?
-The word

 ### lysophobia
 means a morbid dread of going insane.
-It's pronounced CRAY-ZEE.
-Sorry: LISS-O- FOE-BEE-A.

 ### macedoine